 Enter the name and address of the entity or individual whose EIN was provided earlier.
 Enter foreign addresses as follows: city, province or state, and country.
-Do not abbreviate the name of the country.
+Don't abbreviate the name of the country.

-If the credit or debit charge receipts reflect tips, then you must enter on lines 1 and 2 the appropriate amounts shown on the credit card or debit card charge statements.
+If the receipts from charges under any credit arrangement (for example, credit or debit cards and other electronic settlement methods) reflect tips, then you must enter on lines 1 and 2 the appropriate amounts shown on the charge receipts.
 See instructions for line 1 below.

 You may round off cents to whole dollars on your Form 8027.
 If you do round to whole dollars, you must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, $1.39 becomes $1 and $2.50 becomes $3.